Go to content

 Screenshot of the Feelgood Visitor Registration showing a successful appointment registration.

-How it looks when a visitor has successfully registered for an appointment.
+When a visitor has successfully registered for an appointment.

-Feedback after limited release
+Feedback after the limited release

 Screenshot of the Feelgood Visitor Registration using the previous graphic guidelines.

 How Feelgood Visitor Registration initially looked.
-Now it uses the Feelgood Design System.
+Now, it uses the Feelgood Design System.

 After two months, we learned that: